Monroe Fs&La

 Tipp City, Ohio · FDIC Cert #29578

-Monroe Fs&La is an FDIC-insured bank (Certificate #29578) with $147M in total assets and $130M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Monroe Fs&La, an FDIC-insured bank (Certificate #29578) with $147M in total assets and $130M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Tipp City, Ohio, the bank maintains a Tier 1 capital ratio of 13.51% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (75/100).
+BankHealthData assigns a composite Health Grade of B (75/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Monroe Fs&La (FDIC cert 29578) is a community bank — $147M in total assets, $130M in deposits, serving the Tipp City, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.